ecwpz91/ecwpz91.github.io/_posts/2017-06-22-getting-and-installing-ansible-tower.md

         # Verify that the user is added to the libvirt group
         groups username

-4. Create a personal directory for saving Ansible Tower Vagrantfile's.
+4. Create a personal directory for saving Ansible Tower's Vagrantfile.

         # Create a new directory with name path
         mkdir -p $HOME/virt/ansible-tower/2.1.4

-5. Change into the newly created directory and execute the following commands:
+5. Change into the newly created directory and execute the following `vagrant` commands:

         pushd $HOME/virt/ansible-tower/2.1.4